brianrahadi/quartz/content/_index.md

 Hi!
 I'm Brian, this is my space for anything and everything.

-I love learning, brainrotting, and everything in-between with people <3. \
+I enjoy learning, brainrotting, and doing everything in-between with people <3. \
 current favourite side quests: bulgarian split-squatting, growth/ slice-of-life books, pump-it-up.

 These days, I'm developing chart visualizations at SAP and learning what it means to live post-grad life.